-The chart below illustrates the program funding for the eight core water savings programs for each member agency.
+The chart below illustrates the program funding for the eight core water savings programs before each member agency.

 Chino Hills and CVWD leveraged the most IEUA funding at \$277,262 and \$230,685 respectively.
 This is because Chino Hills actively promoted the Sprinkler Tune-up Program as well as the Leak Detection Program.
+IEUA funds these two programs at a higher level than programs such as SoCal WaterSmart, which is funded at a higher level by Metropolitan.